 Frequent meetings adhere to the lean management approach to creating web products.
 This approach guarantees delivering more value with less waste in the context of a project.

 The final product can differ very significantly from the client’s first idea.
-This is why the development agency should cooperate closely with the client in order to react to any changes and requests to make sure everyone is on the same page.
+This is why the consulting agency should cooperate closely with the client in order to react to any changes and requests to make sure everyone is on the same page.

 Rule #2: Get acquainted with the tools and crucial project details